BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/README.md

 ## Discovery

-Discovery allows OpenHAB to examine a binding and automatically find the Things available on binding.
-Discovery is supported and does work but needs more testing.
+Discovery allows OpenHAB to examine a binding and automatically find the Things available on that binding.
+Discovery is supported and has been extensively tested.

 Discovery is not run automatically on startup.
 Therefore to run the discovery process perform the following: